-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the diagnosis and management of patients with sleep disorders in outpatient and inpatient settings.
-(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence as a consultant in both inpatient and outpatient settings.
+IV.B.1.b).(1).(a).(iv) using critical thinking and evidence-based tools.
+(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in the diagnosis and management of patients with sleep- wake disorders in outpatient and inpatient settings.
+IV.B.1.b).(1).(c) Fellows must demonstrate competence as a consultant in both inpatient and outpatient settings.
+IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in the ability to: IV.B.1.b).(2).(a).(i) use diagnostic, and/or imaging studies relevant to the care of the patient; (Core)

-IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core)
+IV.B.1.b).(1).(a)